jotaen/klog/Specification.md

 Apart from that it MUST NOT contain anything but what is allowed by this specification.

-Subsequent *records* MUST be separated by one “blank line”;
+There MUST appear one “blank line” between subsequent *records*;
-there MAY be additional blank lines.
+additional “blank lines” MAY appear.

 The *records* don’t have to appear in any order.
 There MAY exist multiple *records* for the same day.